-- Our decentralized or outsourced operations, whereby approximately \$5.0 million of our expenses are related to operations outside the United States, denominated in currencies other than the U.S. dollar. - Our investments in a foreign subsidiary being directly from the U.S. parent, resulting in U.S. dollar investments in foreign currency functional companies.
+- Our decentralized or outsourced operations, whereby approximately \$9.5 million of our expenses for the nine-month period ended September 20, 2001 are related to operations outside the United States, denominated in currencies other than the U.S. dollar. - Our investments in a foreign subsidiary being directly from the U.S. parent, resulting in U.S. dollar investments in foreign currency functional companies.